Team Roping News

 At the start of the team roping event a steer is standing in a box or chute with a gate at the front.
 The header, mounted on a horse, is to the left of the steer.
 The other half of the team, the heeler, is also mounted on a horse and is to the right of the steer.
 When the header nods his (or her) head the steer is let loose into the arena with a running head start.
 After the steer has reached the end of his head start a barrier in front of the header (usually a small diameter rope) is released so that both the header and heeler can begin pursuit.
 If the header does not allow the steer his proper head start (known as "breaking the barrier") the team is assessed a time penalty.
-Depending on what set of rules are followed, the time penalty is usually 10 seconds.
+Depending on what set of rules are followed, the time penalty is typically 10 seconds.

 The Legal Catches

 When the header ropes the steer there are only three legal head catches: Around both horns, around the neck, and a half-head (around one horn and under the neck).
 A legal catch for a heeler is any loop behind the shoulders of the steer as long as the loop went up the heels.
 Catching both heels is the ideal for speed and control.
 If a heeler catches only one heel a time penalty of five seconds is applied.
 The time is stopped when both ends of the steer have been roped, the slack is out of both ropes, and the header has turned his horse to be facing the steer and the heeler.

 The Three Legal Head Catches In Team Roping

 Below: A half-head (around one horn and under the neck).